Every month, 550k marketers search for agencies online. 300k of them land on Sortlist. But what is their journey before creating a briefing ?

 A famous bank contacted a Design Agency after having consulted Sortlist directories.

 And an international drink brand approached a PR agency after...
 You guessed it : having consulted Sortlist directories.

 3. Opportunities are nice, qualified ones are better

 Let's zoom in on how Sortlist currently filters the briefings coming in.

-Easily said, we use a "lead scoring" system.
+Easily said, we use an "opportunity scoring" system.
 This defines the reliability of contact info, website, intention of the visitor and many other data.

 Based on that, we directly stop internship or job seekers, salesmen willing to sell something instead of working with someone...
 All of this currently represents 70% of the briefings that agencies do not receive.

 This is the first step of qualification : having someone searching for agencies to work with.